Coconut Queendom FAQ

 I believe that we are what we eat, therefore I always seek the balance between taste and nutritional value.

 My diet consists mostly of plant-based food, a lot of fresh fruit and vegetables -preferably organic, local and seasonal- whole grains and beans.
-I avoid refined white sugar and processed foods in general.
+I am vegetarian and avoid refined white sugar and processed foods in general.

 My take on diets and food philosophy is do what’s good for you, be conscious, open, in tune with your body and enjoy it!